 The Wizard generates two Income Items — the first from your Current Age to your estimated Retirement Age, and the second from your Retirement Age to the Trajectory End Age.
 The Income 'Amount' for the second item is a VERY rough estimate of your Social Security benefits (see the example below).

-You can (and should) change the Amount in the 2nd Item based on your actual situation.
+You can (and should) change the Amount in your Social Security estimate based on your actual situation.
 SSA.gov is a great place to get more accurate estimates of your Social Security benefits.

 There's much more to say about Modeling Income, including how to show other Income streams (from a spouse, for example) — or how to account for Income Taxes and annual raises.
 See the Modeling Income Guide for more information on these and other income-related topics.